ReactiveSets/toubkal/README.md

   .serve( servers )        // Deliver up-to-date compiled and mimified assets to clients ;

-// Start socket servers on all servers using socket.io var clients = servers.socket_io_clients(); // Provide a dataflow of socket.io client connections
+// Start socket servers on all http servers using socket.io var clients = servers.socket_io_clients(); // Provide a dataflow of socket.io client connections

 xs.file_json_store( 'database.json' ) // * The dataflow store of all database transactions

-  .dispatch( clients, function( source, options ) { // Serve realtime content to all socket.io clients
+  // Serve realtime content to all socket.io clients .dispatch( clients, function( source, options ) {
-    return source
+    var socket = this.socket;

-      ._add_destination( this.socket ) // Insert socket dataflow to exchage data with this client
+    // Insert socket dataflow to exchage data with this client source._output._add_destination( this.socket._input );

-    ;
+    return socket;
   } )
 ;
 ```